Backup API Usage

-This article discusses estimated utilization of the Salesforce REST API while using the GRAX Auto Backup functionality.
-All figures provided here are estimates only and do not represent guaranteed figures for real-world utilization.
+This article discusses estimated usage of the Salesforce REST API while using GRAX Auto Backup.
+All figures provided here are estimates only and don't represent guaranteed figures for real-world usage.

 GRAX Auto Backup is a low-touch system that captures regular versions of all records in your Salesforce org, assembling a history for each record as it changes.
 To accomplish this, the system first captures all existing records in the org; it then scans at regular intervals to back up any new changes or records.

-This means that the system will query a large amount of data from Salesforce early in the lifetime of your application.
-Regular, recurring backups will draw only changed records and consist of small numbers of records in most orgs.
+This means that the system queries a large amount of data from Salesforce early in the lifetime of your app.
+Regular, recurring backups draw only changed records and consist of small numbers of records in most orgs.
 The change between these two "modes" of the GRAX system is transparent to the user.

-Shortly after you enable Auto Backup, the GRAX application will begin backing up data starting at the beginning of your org, if available.
-Through the Salesforce REST API, GRAX acheives the following utilization function:
+Shortly after you enable Auto Backup, the GRAX app begins backing up data starting at the beginning of your org, if available.
+Through the Salesforce REST API, GRAX achieves the following usage function: